eses-wk/autogluon/docs/tutorials/tabular_prediction/tabular-interpretability.md

 # Interpretable rule-based modeling
 :label:`sec_tabularinterpretability`

+*Note*: This functionality is experimental and may be removed/changed without warning in future.
+We recommend only using this functionality if your data has only numerical features.
+Categorical features will lead to confusing rules.

 *Note*: This addition was made through collaboration with [the Yu Group](https://www.stat.berkeley.edu/~yugroup/) of Statistics and EECS from UC Berkeley.

 **Tip**: Prior to reading this tutorial, it is recommended to have a basic understanding of the TabularPredictor API covered in :ref:`sec_tabularquick`.